Transient Ischemic Attack (TIA) - Topic Overview

 people call a TIA a mini-stroke, because the

 symptoms are those of a

 TIA is a warning: it means you are likely to have a stroke in the future.
 If

-you think you are having a TIA, call 911.
+you think you are having a TIA, call 911 or other emergency services right away.
 Early treatment can help prevent a

 stroke.
 If you think you have had a TIA but your symptoms have gone away, you

 still need to call your doctor right away.

 Symptoms of a TIA are the same as symptoms of a stroke.
 But symptoms of a TIA don't last very long.
 Most of the time, they go away in 10 to 20 minutes.
 They may include: